Google Omaha Tutorial

 Google Omaha is the technology which implements Chrome's update mechanism.
 It is open source but difficult to set up.
 This tutorial gives an overview how it works.
 You will even learn how you can integrate Omaha to update your own applications.

 This article is about Omaha version 3.
-As of this writing in October 2024, Google are working on the next version 4 of Omaha.
+As of this writing in November 2024, Google are working on the next version 4 of Omaha.
 One of its improvements is that it can also be used on platforms other than Windows.
 If you're looking for a stable update framework on Windows, we recommend still using Omaha 3.
 Otherwise, if you want to use a more bleeding edge implementation or are looking for a cross-platform solution, check out our Chromium Updater ("Omaha 4") Tutorial.

 How the Chrome updater works